superfly/docs/about/support.html.md

 If you need SLAs, guaranteed response times and enterprise level services, or have account management issues, please contact us at the [support@fly.io](mailto:support@fly.io) email address.

-For platform wide updates, we have a [status page](https://status.flyio.net/) where you can view detailed reports for our services.
+For platform-wide updates, we have a [status page](https://status.flyio.net/) where you can view detailed reports for our services.